America the Beautiful…No More

 INDEPENDENCE DAY AND BARBEQUE

 My introduction to BBQ came in the early Fifties during Independence Day celebrations held at my school.
-As a family, we would load up the car and go to the school for an afternoon of celebrating our independence from Great Britain; fun, games and, most importantly, BBQ.
+As a family, we would load up the car and go to the school for an afternoon of celebrating our independence from Great Britain, fun, games and, most importantly, BBQ.
 I cannot remember if there were decorations, I am sure there were, but I remember going to the field behind the school and seeing the pole that had been set up for the greased pole climb and a small cage with a greased pig.
-Hum, greased pig, greased pole and BBQ sounds like we have a trend going.
+Hum, greased pig, greased pole, and BBQ sounds like we have a trend going.
 No, that statement is not true – there was nothing greasy about our BBQ.
-I have no idea who had cooked the pigs but I do know my Uncle James had donated them and had overseen the night-long festivities and I was too young to know what that might have entailed.
-All I know is that you could smell those hogs cooking and see the smoke rising out of the soil that covered the pit.
-The smell was almost too, too, too… I am at a loss for words but I think it was as close to heaven as I want to get without actually dying.

-We sat down to succulent pulled-pork BBQ served with Dutch Fork mustard sauce, hash (not to be confused with Brunswick Stew) served over long grain WHITE rice (not the healthy brown stuff), cole slaw, white bread and, what I guess, was a pickled “bread and butter style” cauliflower medley on the side.
 Yes sir!
 It was truly heaven-on-a-plate and an argument for why immigration is a good thing.
 Also, it was a time that you could thank God for having a belt buckle that would allow you to ease the pressure on a BBQ-stuffed stomach.
 Thinking it couldn’t get any better, I finally reached the age where I was old enough to participate in the festivities associated with the production of hardwood coal – drinking and storytelling.

-During my college days, a group of us “summer schoolers“ decided that a pulled-pork BBQ party might be in order for those of us not going home for the Independence Day break.
-Several of us who actually had experience in this Southern tradition were tabbed to prepare the feast.
-(This should not be confused with a pig party.)
 One of my jobs that night was to stir a big iron kettle full of hash.
-For the uninformed, and you may want to remain that way, hash is all of the “lesser” or unrecognizable parts of the pig, coarsely shredded and cooked with potatoes, onions, spices and cider vinegar until it all falls apart into an unrecognizable hash.
-I’ll never forget as I stirred the hash that night with a boat oar I saw something white roll to the top.
+For the uninformed, and you may want to remain that way, hash is all the “lesser” or unrecognizable parts of the pig, coarsely shredded and cooked with potatoes, onions, spices, and cider vinegar until it all falls apart into an unrecognizable hash.
+I’ll never forget as I stirred the hash that night with a boat oar, I saw something white roll to the top.
 What the…?
 As I kept stirring, it turned over and I saw …an eyeball staring back at me!
 Gulp.
 As I said earlier, stay misinformed.

-After such a hard night of stirring, drinking and lying, I mean storytelling, it did not take long after dawn for someone to point out the need for breakfast.
+After such a hard night of stirring, drinking, and lying, I mean storytelling, it did not take long after dawn for someone to point out the need for breakfast.
 Several of my fraternity brothers went to Winn Dixie and came back with enough chicken halves to feed us all.
-Winn Dixie actually donated them.
+Winn Dixie donated them.
 Those roasted chickens may have been the best breakfast that I have ever eaten.
-All the great chefs say that good food is first about taste and then about presentation.
+All the great chefs say that tasty food is first about taste and then about presentation.
 I think they should have added that it is all about the company you are sharing it with.
-Good friends will make bad food better.
+Good friends will even make bad food better.

-Independence Day is about much more than BBQ, bottle rockets and patriotic music despite being a great way to celebrate it…as long as you remember sacrifices Americans have made to maintain it.
-From George Washington and his troops at Valley Forge, to the 54th Massachusetts attack on Battery Wagner, Marines at Iwo Jima, the Chosin Reservoir or Que Son, along with Freedom Riders and Civil Rights Marchers.
-All of these and many more have made sacrifices, some ultimate, to insure their and our independence.
-We don’t need to forget that fact and allow it to get lost in mounds of BBQ.
-Especially, this year.
-I do not believe we can continue our divisiveness and maintain our independence.
-We are STILL the greatest country in the world despite the many issues facing us that must be worked out.
-Maybe if our leaders sat down with a mound of BBQ.
-It is hard to yell at each other with a mouthful of pig.
+Independence Day is about much more than BBQ, bottle rockets and patriotic music despite being a terrific way to celebrate it…if you remember sacrifices Americans have made to maintain it.
+From George Washington and his troops at Valley Forge, to the 54th Massachusetts attack on Battery Wagner, Marines at Iwo Jima, the Chosin Reservoir or Que Son, the Freedom Riders, and Civil Rights Marchers, all have made sacrifices, some ultimate, to insure our continued independence.
+We don’t need to forget that fact and allow it to get lost in mounds of BBQ, especially, this year.

 A portion of this came from Don Miller’s book PATHWAYS, stories from his